-The game is a complex prison management game, inspired by games such as Dwarf Fortress, Theme Park and Dungeon Keeper according to the alpha release developer video.
-Starting with a plot of empty land an a handful of workers you must create a working prison nothing in order to house ruthless convicted criminals and all their needs.
+The game is a complex prison management game, inspired by games such as Dwarf Fortress, Theme Hospital and Dungeon Keeper according to the alpha release developer video.
+Starting with a plot of empty land an a handful of workers you must create a working prison out of nothing in order to house convicted criminals and take care of their needs.

-Similar to simulation games, Prison Architect lets you control, build, and create a prison from the ground up.
+Similar to other management sims, Prison Architect lets you control, build, and even escape from any number of prisons that you or other players have built.
 You're in charge of housing prisoners safely and securely as well as staffing the prison so it continues to run smoothly.
-Each building you create can be turned into any type of room which includes offices for staff, cells for prisoners, showers and kitchens to keep prisoners satisfied, and security for everyone's safety.
-All the awhile your workers work in real time running down the building orders as you give them and you are given grants and a budget to balance in order to continually take care of your prison.
+Each building you create can be turned into any one of the many rooms available in the game; from a holding cell to an armory for armed guards, to a visitation center or a solitary confinement wing.
+All the while your workers work in real time running down the building orders as you give them.
+You are also given grants and a budget with which to ensure your prison runs smoothly.

-In an update both selling your prison and grading your prison have both been added.
+Selling your prison and grading your prison are two ancillary features.
 Selling your prison can give you more money on hand when starting a new prison giving you more options when it comes to designing your new penitentiary.
 Along the way you can sell stock in your prison, never more than 50%, but this will lessen the amount of cash you'll receive if you ever choose to sell.

 Grading looks at how well treated, punished, and reformed each prisoner is and gives your prison an overall series of grades.
 This system lets the use gauge how well each prisoner is being treated and will eventually be a part of an overall end game for prisons.

 As soon as the game begins a clock begins counting down until your first round of prisoners arrive and you must be prepared to house them securely, though time can be paused at any moment, and orders can be given while the game is paused, so that the player should never feel rushed.
 There are three types of cells for holding these prisoners inside away from proper society.